Jacklu0831/Machine-Learning-Matlab/README.md

-# Machine Learning in Octave
+# Machine Learning in Octave/Matlab

 A variety of ML algorithms from gradient descent to neural networks coded in Octave/Matlab with no fancy libraries.
 This allowed me to have a solid understanding of the mathematics behind those high level python libraries.
 My next step in breaking into AI is in the Deep-Learning-Projects repository.